School Science Lessons

 The source of gas should be closed off or be far from the demonstration.

-If demonstrating combustion of substances in an oxygen gas rich environment, use small quantities of substance, because the substance may flare and burn rapidly.
+If demonstrating combustion of substances in an oxygen gas rich environment, use small quantities, because the substance may flare and burn rapidly.

 Many propellant gases in pressure cans are flammable.